You must be at least 19 years of age to apply for a SOP.

 SOP applications are processed more quickly when applied for online and many can even be obtained on the same day when applied for through the iAGCO portal.

-All applications for Special Occasion Permits made online through the iAGCO portal must be paid for by Visa, MasterCard or Interac Online.
-Please note that Visa Debit is not a payment option with iAGCO.
+All applications for Special Occasion Permits made online through the iAGCO portal must be paid for by Visa, MasterCard, Interac Online, Visa Debit or MasterCard Debit.

 When to Apply